OrfeusPrice/Abrakadabra/README.md

 ## Authors
 Abrakadabra was created by a team of Ruby developers: Kalashnikova Arina, Prikhod'ko Alexey, Staren'kaya Anastasia, Tsaturyan Maria.

+## License
+Abrakadabra is distributed under the MIT license.
+See LICENSE for details.

 ## Help

 If you need help you might be able to find an answer on our [docs](https://docs.replit.com) page.
 Feel free to report bugs and give us feedback [here](https://replit.com/support).